troydm/shellasync.vim/README.md

 Note: this plugin is highly experimental, so it might make your vim process unstable

+Bonus: this plugin has simple terminal emulator that is sufficient for most terminal related tasks, start it using :ShellTerminal command.
+       You can also start any programming language REPL in it and connect any vim buffer to directly send code from that buffer to REPL using :ShellSelect and :ShellSend commands.

 Platform:
     only unix based operating systems are supported